New York Times-bestselling author of The Surrendered and Native Speaker

 His other numerous accolades include The New Yorker’s “20 Writers for the 21st Century” and an Asian American Literary Award.
-He is a graduate of Yale University and the University of Oregon and currently teaches creative writing at Princeton University.
+He is a graduate of Yale University and the University of Oregon and currently teaches creative writing at Stanford University.

 Books by Chang-rae Lee

 Media About Chang-rae Lee